 If you’re looking to contribute to the success of other NSHSS alum, our Fellows program might be a great way to stay involved with us while giving back.
-NSHSS Fellows dedicate themselves to connecting our alumni members who have graduated college or university with resources and opportunities to further our alum’s academic and career aspirations.
+NSHSS Fellows dedicate themselves to connecting our alumni members with resources and opportunities to further our alum’s academic and career aspirations.

 Fellows are involved in bettering their communities through corporate efforts, their work with nonprofits, academics, or the arts.
 They truly are committed to bettering themselves and the communities they work and live in.
 Our Fellows community is made up of nearly 700 members who further the NSHSS mission of world betterment by bringing together alum members and current scholars through networking events, NSHSS member events, and mentorship.

 Interested in becoming a Fellow?
-You must be an NSHSS member with an undergraduate degree.
+You must be an NSHSS member with an undergraduate degree or three years work experience in your chosen field.

-If you're an NSHSS member who has graduated college or university with an undergraduate degree, you're eligible to become a Fellow.
+If you're an NSHSS member who has graduated with an undergraduate degree or has the equivalent of three years work experience in your chosen field, you're eligible to become a Fellow.
 Thanks for joining us!

-Elizabeth Blanchette is a graduate of Liberty University, where she received her Master of Arts in Executive Leadership.
-Her achievements include inductions into several graduate business honor societies and recognition as a gold medallion recipient with a 4.00 grade point average.
-She is a summa cum laude graduate of Eastern Nazarene College (ENC).
-During her undergraduate studies at ENC, Ms. Blanchette was awarded numerous scholarships, inducted into the Phi Delta Lambda international honor society, and named one of five outstanding seniors in her graduating class.
-Ms. Blanchette is honored to serve as Vice President of Alumni Relations for the National Society of High School Scholars Executive Fellows Board.
-Elizabeth has been a member of the NSHSS since 2010, serving as an NSHSS Ambassador, a four-year member of the NSHSS Student Council, and a member of the College Student Council before joining the Executive Fellows Board.
+Elizabeth Blanchette is a graduate of Liberty University, where she received a 4.00 grade point average for her Master of Arts in Executive Leadership.
+She is also a summa cum laude graduate of Eastern Nazarene College (ENC).
+As a leader in corporate training for AAA, Ms. Blanchette is a strong proponent of education without social limitations.
+Her belief that all people are valuable children of God, fuels her passion to change lives through investing in the visions and goals of the world’s youth.
+Ms. Blanchette is honored to serve as Vice President of Alumni Relations for the NSHSS Executive Fellows Board.
+Elizabeth has been a member of NSHSS since 2010, serving as an NSHSS Ambassador and a four-year member of the (formerly) NSHSS Student Council before joining the Executive Fellows Board.
 Ms. Blanchette has traveled extensively, interning with youth programs – in management positions - in England, France, Ireland, and Wales.
-She is passionate about changing lives through investing and inspiring the youth of the world.
 Through developing relationships and connections with NSHSS alumni, fellows, high school members, educators, and families, Ms. Blanchette hopes to assist and advance the alumni in their pursuit of excellence, while fostering a lifelong and worldwide NSHSS community based on fellowship and engagement.

 April Kalinski is a graduate from the University of Nebraska.
 While getting her Bachelor’s degree in Accounting and International Business, she was a member of the University’s Women in Business group as well as the accounting honor society, Beta Alpha Psi.
 After graduating in 2014, she was a member of the Board of Directors for a local Nature Center and park in Lincoln Nebraska.
 In 2016, she moved to the Chicago area where she continues her work in accounting with a manufacturing company.
 In her free time, she volunteers her time between managing the finances for a local cat rescue, planning Habitat for Humanity builds for her company, and fundraising with the Habitat for Humanity Young Professionals group.